jjvanzon/Circular-Language-Spec/spec/pointers/command-redirection.md

 Tracing the execution target only seems to be relevant when the source symbol is a diamond.
 It usually is.
 Usually you’ll only do this trace for a diamond.
 However, the target execution is also relevant for a square, because if a square’s redirection has a diamond in it, any call to the square is a call to the same execution.

-##### Tracing Procedure Aspects
+##### Tracing Command Aspects

-Even though there are only *two* line types for procedure symbols, there are *three* aspects of a procedure symbol to trace:
+Even though there are only *two* line types for command symbols, there are *three* aspects of a command symbol to trace:

 - Execution
 - Definition
 - Interface

-A definition is a lot like the type of the procedure, while an execution is an instance of the procedure.
+A definition is a lot like the type of the command, while an execution is an instance of the command.

 ###### Redirecting to an Execution